cryptoriums/telliot/docs/configuration.md

 list open disputes

 Flags:
   -h, --help               Show context-sensitive help.
       --config=STRING      path to config file
+      --contract=STRING    provide valid hex address

       --show-closed        also show executed disputes
       --look-back=120h     how far to lookback, the default only few days since disputes can be voted only for 2 days.

 ```